MZuhairKhan/iqm-academy-womanium-hackathon-DAQC-VQE/README.md

 The benefit of DAQC VQE compared to a method with only digital blocks is the ability of entanglement in the analog ansatz.
 This provides significant speed up and more iterations, thus more accurate result.

-As one can see from the VQE_on_DAQC_by_WinQC.ipynb, our best ansatzes leave us with a $\Delta$ that is an order of magnitude lower than the $\Delta$ produced by digital methods.
+As one can see from the VQE_on_DAQC_by_WinQC.ipynb, our best ansatzes leave us with a $\Delta = 0.00458$ that is an order of magnitude lower than the $\Delta = 0.01475$ produced by digital methods when both are simulated in a noise and error mitigated environment.

 ### **Results**
 The tests included three different types of DAQC hamiltonian implementations along with a purely digital implementation of a VQE as a comparison.